sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Objects_Detection.md

 <br/>

 ### <a id="main-objects-detection-algorithms">Objects Detection Algorithms Overview</a>
 There are variety of algorithms for Detection Objects on the image.
 Let's consider the most popular ones like YOLO of versions 1, 2 and 3.
+Also, there is such algorithm as SSD.

 <br/>Consider following part of the code (related file soon.py):
 ```py